Brief description of post 30.

 This is the summary of the content of this lecture.

-Solved problem 4-15 for the design of continuous steel beam. the post includes step by step guide for design based on LRFd and ASD design.
+Solved problem 4-15 for the design of continuous steel beam continuous beam.

 This is a table to remind us of the corresponding Fy and Fult for the different ASTM categories.